karlrees/docker_bedrockserver/README.md

 Aside from giving you better peace of mind that your worlds will persist after an update, this has the added benefit of giving you easy access to the mcdata folder so that you can create backups.

-*Unfortunately, last time I checked (admittedly a while ago), I couldn't get the server to work with an external volume on Windows.
-For some reason the server suffers a fatal error.
-If someone has an idea of how to make this work, please let me know...*

 #### Option A (Single-world Setup Script)

 If you have git installed, you can pull the repository and take advantage of the setup script: